Thermodynamics of Quantum Heat Bath: Examples

 and one can check that this goes to zero at low temperature, as is well known.
 Then if we make use of the Taylor series expansion

 we are led to an expansion for the energy as a function of the inverse temperature

 which can be used for comparison with other models at high temperature.

-One should bear in mind that all the formulae above are to be interpreted as being applicable at the macroscopic level.
-Thus we see that the specification of the Hamiltonian of a representative molecule at the microscopic level, along with the specification of the relevant measure on the state space of the molecule (in this case, the Dirac measure), is sufficient to determine completely the equation of state of the bath, in the form of the relation between the energy and the entropy of the bath system as a whole.
+One should bear in mind that all the formulae above are to be interpreted as being applicable at the macroscopic level, that is to say, at the level of the thermodynamic properties of substance under consideration.
+Thus we see that the specification of the Hamiltonian of a representative molecule at the microscopic level, along with the specification of the relevant measure on the state space of the molecule (in this case, the Dirac measure), is sufficient to determine completely the equation of state of the bath, in the form of a relation between the energy and the entropy of the bath system as a whole.